moose-team/friends/README.md

 Note: DSA keys are not supported.
 You should switch to RSA anyway for security reasons.

+If it can't verify you, try doing `ssh-add ~/.ssh/id_rsa`.
+Your key should show up when you run `ssh-add -l`.

 ## Building

 You'll need the newest io.js and npm (`>= 1.8.1`, `>= 2.8.3`)